Can We Really Pray Bad Thoughts Away?

-If we are trying to get rid of certain bad thoughts, praying about them over and over is the wrong thing to do.
-The more we pray about them, the more they thrive because repetition etches them on our minds.
-No matter how intense the prayer, they will resurface over and over unless we replace them.
+If we are trying to get rid of bad thoughts, mentioning them over and over in our prayers is the wrong thing to do.
+The more we focus on them, even while praying about them, the more they thrive because repetition etches them on our minds.
+It is more helpful to replace them.

 This is not attempt to put words in the pray-er’s mouth; just an attempt to help us pray meaningfully.
 There are two prayer instructions which can help us prevent our bad thoughts from thriving in our prayers.